jotpowers/College-Grads/solo.md

 My reason is focused entire on the last one of these.
 My wife has some traditional and rollover IRAs that make it so that we can't effectively do a backdoor roth without running foul of the pro-rata rule.

-> *Note:  This is not a fast process.
+> *Note*:  This is not a fast process.
 Give yourself a solid 6-8 weeks to do this job so you're not rushed.

 ## How do I set one up?